Infographics are tricky to get right.

 I’ll be honest with you: Unless you’re a designer, don’t design your own infographic from scratch.
 I know everyone likes to think they’re great at design, but unless you spent time developing an eye for it, you don’t know what looks good and what doesn’t.

 A good design won’t make your infographic successful, but if your graphic has such a bad design that it starts to detract from the message, you’re in trouble.
-An infographic with solid structure but an OK design will do better than a perfectly designed infographic that is all over the place.
+An infographic with a solid structure but an OK design will do better than a perfectly designed infographic that is all over the place.

 That’s why I recommend picking a template and adjusting it to your needs.
 Our infographic templates are created by professional designers and are made to be customized.
 Besides, chances are you don’t have the time it takes to create it good infographic from scratch.
 You have a million other things to do.